SaathvikaKotikalapudi/fruit_classification/README.md

 - Data Augmentation: Robust preprocessing pipeline including rotation, zooming, and flipping to prevent overfitting.
 - Transfer Learning: Supports state-of-the-art architectures like MobileNetV2, ResNet50, and EfficientNet.
 - Real-time Inference: Includes a script to test the model using a webcam or local images.
+#🏋️ Training the Model
+Train the model from scratch or fine-tune a pre-trained network.
+- TensorFlow/Keras version: The model uses CategoricalCrossentropy loss and the Adam optimizer.
+- PyTorch version: Uses CrossEntropyLoss with backpropagation.
+# 🛠️ Built With
+- Python - Programming language
+- TensorFlow / PyTorch - Deep learning frameworks
+- OpenCV - Image processing
+- NumPy & Pandas - Data manipulation